commercionetwork/commercionetwork/x/did/spec/README.md

 The module is also responsible for the historicization of identities.

 The `Commercio.network` blockchain is the Verifiable Data Registry that should be used to perform DID resolution for the `did:com:` method.
-In fact, the query functionalities of the `did` module provide all the necessary information to perform DID resolution for a certain address, requesting:
+In fact, the `did` module provides query functionalities providing all the necessary information to perform DID resolution for a certain address, allowing to request:
 - The latest DID document and the corresponding metadata.
 - The list of updates to the DID document and corresponding metadata.